cjyuan/cyf-notes/ITP-JS2-Sprint2-PR-comments.md

 ---

 It is more common practice to begin variable names with a lowercase letter.
 Names that start with an uppercase letter are typically reserved for user-defined data types or class names.

+---

+The objective isn’t to create tests just so the function can pass them, but to design tests that reflect how a proper 24-hour to 12-hour clock conversion should work.

+For examples, "00:00" (midnight) should be converted to "12:00 am", "15:05" should be converted "03:05 pm".

+If `formatAs12HourClock(time)` doesn't pass all the tests, we need to update the implementation until it does.